uraimo/SwiftyGPIO/README.md

 ```

 The closure receives as its only parameter a reference to the GPIO object that has been updated so that you don't need to use the external variable.
-Calling *clearListeners()* removes all the closures listening for changes and disables the changes handler.
+Calling `clearListeners()` removes all the closures listening for changes and disables the changes handler.
-While GPIOs are checked for updates, the *direction* of the pin cannot be changed (and configured as *.IN*), but once the listeners have been cleared, either inside the closure or somewhere else, you are free to modify it.
+While GPIOs are checked for updates, the `direction` of the pin cannot be changed (and configured as `.IN`), but once the listeners have been cleared, either inside the closure or somewhere else, you are free to modify it.

 #### SPIs

-If your board has SPI connections and SwiftyGPIO has them among its presets, a list of the available SPIs can be retrieved invoking `getHardwareSPIsForBoard` with one of the predefined boards.
+If your board has SPI connections and SwiftyGPIO has them among its presets, a list of the available SPIs can be retrieved invoking `hardwareSPIs(for:)` (or `getHardwareSPIsForBoard` for Swift 2.x) with one of the predefined boards.

 On RaspberryPi and other boards the hardware SPI SysFS interface is not enabled by default, check out the setup guide on [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-SPI-on-RaspberryPi-and-others).